snorkleboy/SynapseDemo/README.md

 ```
 ### UserList component

-the userList component is a presentational component which takes in a list of users, a user amongst which one is selected, and a function that assigns click handlers which will allow us to change which user is selected.
+the userList component is a presentational component which takes in a list of users, a user amongst which is selected, and a function that assigns click handlers which will allows us to change which user is selected.

-if there are users in the users list passed in, the component maps through the names to create LI's which it renders into a ul.
+if there are users passed in, the component maps through the names to create LI's which it renders into a ul.

-if the user currently being iterated over matches the selected user, it is given a selected class so that we can css it.
+if the user currently being iterated over matches the selected user passed in, it is given a selected class so that we can css it.
 Every entry is also assigned a click handler using the selectuser function.

 ```
 let userLi;